GaneshGandhiONCH/react-leet/README.md

-Here you may find leet code excercises implemented in react for practice and fun.
+Here you may find leet code excercises implemented in React.js for practice and fun.

 ##